orf/simple/README.md

 Installation
 ============
 Its quite simple.
 Go download Python 2.7+, Flask, Sqlalchemy and flask-sqlalchemy and you are good to go.
 Clone this repository and create a settings file by running create_config.py, then run simple.py.
+If you want to add a favicon to your blog then drop one (make sure its called 'favicon.ico') in the static folder and restart simple.

 ### Updating
 Updates to simple may add, remove or alter settings.
 Simple ships with a script called create_config.py which can update settings files with changes.